 Veganism is about so much more than what you eat and I hope these vegan quotes will give you some food for thoughts.
 The popularity of plant-based diets has skyrocketed in the last few years, but veganism is a complete way of life that transcends beyond food choices, and even animal rights or environmental awareness, to encompass all aspects of personal morality and social justice.

 No doubt eating a plant-based diet has improved my health, but by being vegan I’m taking care of more than my physical wellbeing.
 Veganism has genuinely made me a more aware, compassionate, and socially tuned-in person.
 There are so many great vegan documentaries which can educate you on what veganism really is, but another thing I like to do is collect veganism quotes from people and books as a powerful reminder of what being vegan really stands for.
-(I also have a selection of yoga quotes that help me to show up to do my practice and remind me of what yoga really is, beyond the physical side of things).
+(I also have a selection of mindfulness quotes and yoga quotes that help me to show up to do my practice and remind me of what yoga really is, beyond the physical side of things).

 I have taken so much inspiration over the years from amazing people in all walks of life who have shared invaluable insights on the benefits of being vegan, so I thought I would share some quotes about veganism and insights from some of my favourite vegan thinkers, ranging from politics to pop culture, and physics to fashion.